From openness to the world to globalization - 150 years of modern Japanese literature

 Wednesday 21 November 2018: From openness to the world to globalization - 150 years of modern Japanese literature by Anne Bayard-Sakai, professor in the Japanese language and civilization department of INALCO.

 It must be remembered that before the Meiji era, several writing systems coexisted: Sino-Japanese (kanji), classical Japanese (man'yōgana, hiragana et katakana).
 However, the many homonyms present in Japanese made it difficult to understand the meaning of certain words; hence the interest of kanji.
 The writing will be standardized only at the beginning of 20e century.
-In addition, Japanese literature was aimed at an educated aristocratic elite and could not be understood by the entire population.
-To complicate matters further, the language used in literature is a language frozen from 10e s. while the vernacular has evolved and there is nothing to transcribe it.
+In addition, Japanese literature was addressed to a cultivated aristocratic elite and could not be understood by the general population.
+To further complicate matters, the language used in literature has been a fixed language since 10e s. while the vernacular has evolved and there is nothing to transcribe it.
 Finally, the circulation inside Japan being very regulated, there were a multitude of dialects.
 Western texts have arrived in a country that has neither language nor standard writing.

 With the liberalization of traffic from 1868, the Japanese will be able to come to the West and the literary texts will also be imported.
 At the end of 19e century, Western literature, rich in novels, will fascinate because it represents a model of writing and a possibility of expression which was hitherto unknown to them.
 The first translations of these texts appear from the 1870 years but they are rather adaptations.
 The plot is preserved but everything is transposed in Japan.
 This transposition is considered the best way to disclose a body of knowledge that may be political, technical or social.
 Jules Verne is one of the most translated authors, not for literary reasons but because it is considered that he transmits technical and scientific knowledge.
 It is also the historical plays of Shakespeare that are translated to show the functioning of power in the West.